Wembley conveyancing FAQs

 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Wembley remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our network of solicitors are on the panel for all major lenders, so whether you are you are moving to a tracker with the Bank of Scotland or to a repayment mortgage with the Leeds Building Society, we can help.
+A network of solicitors acting for all major lenders - so whether you are you are moving to a tracker with the Bank of Scotland or to a repayment mortgage with the Leeds Building Society, we can help.